Be3tle/boipoka-mern-client-side/README.md

 - **Node.js with Express.js:** Used to build the server, facilitating the creation of robust and scalable APIs.
 - **MongoDB:** Implemented as the database to store book information and user data.
-- **JWT (JSON Web Token):** Utilized for secure user authentication and authorization.
-JWTs are issued upon successful login and sent with each subsequent request to authenticate the user's identity.
+- **Firebase Authentication with JWT (JSON Web Token):** Utilized for secure user authentication and authorization.
+Firebase Authentication handles user sign-up, login, and JWTs are used for secure communication between the client and server.

 ### HTTP Requests: